x10mrrobot01x/python-installer/README.md

 # Python Installer

 Python installer is a bash script to install python-1.6.1.
-When i was trying to install python on my server i kept getting an error message telling me python has been deprecated and to install python2 or 3.
+When I was trying to install just regular python on my server, I kept getting an error message telling me python has been deprecated and to install python2 or 3.
 So this script will install python for you.
-It installs the gunzip package and builds from source code.
+I made this to help others that run into the error/problem.
+It will automate the process for you and thats what we all like right. xD

 Thanks and Enjoy